dmill-bz/gremlin-php/README.md

 API
 ============

-You can find the api [here](http://pommeverte.github.io/gremlin-php/).
+You can find the full api [here](http://pommeverte.github.io/gremlin-php/).

 Unit testing
 ============